SoAp9035/simple-llm-api/README.md

 ## Features

 - 🎯 Simple and consistent interface for multiple LLM providers
-- 🤖 Support for OpenAI, Anthropic, Google Gemini, Mistral, and DeepSeek APIs
+- 🤖 Support for OpenAI, Anthropic, Google Gemini, Mistral, DeepSeek, and local LLMs
+- 🏠 Local LLM support (run locally hosted models on your own machine)
 - 🚀 Easy to use with minimal configuration
 - ⚙️ Customizable parameters for each provider